TACC/containers_at_tacc/docs/containerize-your-code/overview.rst

 Containerize Your Code
 ======================

 *Scenario:* You are a researcher who has developed a novel chunk of code.
-You now want to distribute this code for others to use in what you know to be a stable production environment (including OS and dependency verions).
+You now want to distribute this code for others to use in what you know to be a stable production environment (including OS and dependency versions).
 End users may want to use this code on their local workstations or on an HPC cluster.

 In this section, we will build a container from scratch with some sample python